Holocaust denial: Iran

 The remarks immediately provoked international controversy as well as swift condemnation from government officials in Israel, Europe, and the United States.
 All six political parties in the German parliament signed a joint resolution condemning Ahmadinejad's Holocaust denial.
-In contrast, Hamas political leader Khaled Mashaal described Ahmadinejad's comments as "courageous" and stated, "Muslim people will defend Iran because it voices what they have in their hearts, in particular the Palestinian people."
+In contrast, Hamas political leader Khaled Mashal described Ahmadinejad's comments as "courageous" and stated, "Muslim people will defend Iran because it voices what they have in their hearts, in particular the Palestinian people."
 In the United States, the Muslim Public Affairs Council condemned Ahmadinejad's remarks.
 In 2005, the Egyptian Muslim Brotherhood leader, Mohammed Mahdi Akef, denounced what he called "the myth of the Holocaust" in defending Ahmadinejad's denial of the Holocaust.

 On December 11, 2006, the Iranian state-sponsored "International Conference to Review the Global Vision of the Holocaust" began to widespread condemnation.
 The conference, called for and held at the behest of Ahmadinejad, was widely described as a "Holocaust denial conference" or a "meeting of Holocaust deniers", though Iran denied it was a Holocaust denial conference.
 A few months before it opened, the Iranian Foreign Ministry spokesman Hamid Reza Asefi stated: "The Holocaust is not a sacred issue that one can't touch.
 I have visited the Nazi camps in Eastern Europe.
 I think it is exaggerated."

+Iran was the only country to vote against UN Resolution 61/255 condemning Holocaust denial in 2007.
+The editor of Kayhan, a newspaper linked to the Supreme Leader, dismissed the resolution as "“preparing the United Nations' corpse for burial in the graveyard of history."
+Some Iranian officials claim the Holocaust was exploited to suppress anti-Zionist sentiment in Europe and enable Zionist "murderous goals."

 In 2013, in an interview with CNN, newly elected Iranian President Hassan Rouhani condemned the Holocaust, stating: "I can tell you that any crime that happens in history against humanity, including the crime the Nazis created towards the Jews as well as non-Jews is reprehensible and condemnable.
 Whatever criminality they committed against the Jews, we condemn."
 Iranian media later accused CNN of fabricating Rouhani's comments.

 In his official 2013 Nowruz address, Supreme Leader of Iran Grand Ayatollah Ali Khamenei questioned the veracity of the Holocaust, remarking that "The Holocaust is an event whose reality is uncertain and if it has happened, it's uncertain how it has happened."
 This was consistent with Khamenei's previous comments regarding the Holocaust.

 In 2015, the House of Cartoon and the Sarcheshmeh Cultural Complex in Iran organized the Second International Holocaust Cartoon Competition, a competition in which artists were encouraged to submit cartoons on the theme of Holocaust denial.
 The winner of the contest will receive $12,000.
 Hamshahri, a popular Iranian newspaper, held a similar contest in 2006.